-Oklahoma’s present Native American heritage and its archaeological past, its ecology and wildlife, and its ancient life forms are all beautifully showcased in museum galleries.
-Special temporary exhibits are featured several times a year.
+Oklahoma’s Native American heritage, rich ecology, wildlife and ancient life forms are all beautifully showcased in the museum's galleries.
+Special temporary exhibits are also featured several times a year.
 Check the museum’s website for this year’s schedule!

-Our Gallery Discovery Guides include thoughtful activities that encourage students to explore the details in each gallery.
-Guides are available for grades PreK-12 and the activities take about 30 minutes to complete in each gallery.
+Our Gallery Guides include engaging activities that encourage students to explore the details in each gallery.
+Guides are available for grades PreK-12 and activities take about 30 minutes to complete in each gallery.

 HALL OF ANCIENT LIFE: Immerse Yourself in the Past: In The Hall of Ancient Life, your students can sit on replicas of 3-billion-year-old bacterial domes called stromatolites, wander the giant forests that became Oklahoma’s coal deposits, and then be awed by the dinosaurs and mammoth.